kwannoel/mind/4e8e9ebb.md

 Recognize if a type follows these laws.

-They scope monadic laws to the context of Haskell.

 Let's see some of the things that `Monads` allow us to do:

 It allows us to wrap some value, `a` within a monadic context: